GreyData/pdsnd_clone/README.md

 credit where credit is due.

-2021-10-28 -001 adding initial files comments etc 2021-10-28 -002 no realchange to the files in the repository, just adding new comments here
+2021-10-28 -001 adding initial files comments etc 2021-10-28 -002 no real change to the files in the repository, just adding new comments here 2021-10-28 -003 cleared out some irrelevant comment code from the pain .py file to clean up the code